 I created wireframes for specific internal pages to help provide the content teams and internal clients understand the new direction.

-Based on the wireframes created by the UX Director, I created visual designs for the the "Business Unit Landing Page" template, the most versatile but complex template available for the site.
+Based on the wireframes, I created visual designs for the the "Business Unit Landing Page" template, the most versatile but complex template available for the site.

 In addition to the visual design, I also concepted a few key areas of animation and micro-interaction, including a "collapsable" header navigation, and an animated slide-in panel for the client login.